jhriv/vagrant-as-infrastructure/README.md

   - default _nil_
 - shell: (string|array of strings) script to run at provisioning
   - can be an array, for multiple shell provisioners
   - default _nil_
-- ansible: (string|array of strings) playbook to run at provisioning
-  - can be an array, for multiple playbook provisioners
-  - default _nil_

 See [GUESTS.rb.sample][G] for examples.